-South of the Border is an amazing guitar solo in the otherwise medicore song that is Interstate 95.
+South of the Border is an amazing guitar solo in the otherwise mediocre song that is Interstate 95.

 Growing up, South of the Border was legendary.
 It was a mystical placed filled with fireworks, primary-colored souvenirs, and frozen desserts.
 Any kid lucky enough to have a family that made the road trip from New Jersey to Florida returned from summer vacations with magical tales of the place — and paper sacks overflowing with firecrackers, bottle rockets, and roman candles.
 And of course, their family car (typically a station wagon) was tattooed with the iconic South of the Border bumper sticker.

 At the decrepit age of 46, I finally made it to the Mecca of roadside attractions.
 I arrived at about an hour before sunset, providing the perfect light to make all the yellows yellower, and all the reds redder, including the sombrero and slacks of the gigantic South of the Border mascot dude.
 85% of everything at S.O.B. is colored a slightly-orange yellow (like Velveeta cheese) and tomato red.

 The grounds were populated by several gorillas and flamingos.
 I am not sure of their significance other than family photo opportunities.
 Maybe a hug for a road-weary and lonely traveler.

 South of the Border is roughly the size of a college campus, filled with multiple gift shops, a fireworks store, places to eat and get ice cream, and a hotel/motel.
 Each gift shop has its own personality.
-One has a nautical/ocean/tiki/flamingo theme; another is upscale and hoity-toity featuring gifts costing hundreds of dollars; and yet another is a supermarket-sized building dedicated to Mexico-themed souvenirs.
-The nautical-themed shop resonated with me, since I live at the beach, and the staff were helpful and humorous.
-I loaded up on magnets, ash trays (I don’t smoke), shot glasses (I rarely drink), coffee mugs, and of course bumper stickers (which cost a dime or a quarter, and the proceeds go to charity).
+One has a nautical/ocean/tiki/flamingo theme; another is upscale and hoity-toity featuring gifts costing hundreds of dollars, and yet another is a supermarket-sized building dedicated to Mexico-themed souvenirs.
+The nautical-themed shop resonated with me, since I live at the beach, and the staff was helpful and humorous.
+I loaded up on magnets, ashtrays (I don’t smoke), shot glasses (I rarely drink), coffee mugs, and of course bumper stickers (which cost a dime or a quarter, and the proceeds go to charity).

 I purchased a lot of magnets: